-EurostarEurostar links London and the South East to Lille, Paris, and Brussels on a daily basis, plus seasonal services to Disneyland Paris and Marseilles.
-Interchange at Lille or Brussels Midi stations for destinations in Germany, Benelux and France, or by changing stations in Paris for major French cities and selected stations in Switzerland, Italy and Spain (please allow sufficient time when changing trains and/or stations).
+EurostarEurostar links London and the South East to Lille, Paris, Brussels and Amsterdam on a daily basis, plus seasonal services to Disneyland Paris, Lyon, Avignon and Marseille, and ski resorts in the French Alps.
+Interchange at Lille for many French destinations, Brussels Midi stations for destinations in Germany and Benelux, or by changing stations in Paris for many French cities and selected destinations in Switzerland, Italy and Spain (please allow sufficient time when changing trains and/or stations).

 Booking early can save you money - Eurostar tickets are usually released 180 days before travel.
 For the cheapest fares, book off-peak tickets online as soon as they go on sale; the lowest fares from St Pancras are most likely to be available for departures from noon on Monday until the last service on Thursday, and for Saturday services from noon onwards.
 If you can't book that far in advance, check the very earliest and latest trains – with the limited number of onward connections, they tend to be less in demand.
 Middle-of-the-day services are also cheaper.
 Alternatively, if you are flexible of the time of travelling, book in advance with Eurostar Snap, identify the day you want to travel and whether morning or afternoon, and you will be notified of your train time 48 hours before travel.